Editor's Picks

 Oaks on Postage Stamps

-I found a total of 100 stamps that prominently featured an oak tree, oak leaves, or acorns.
+I found over 100 (see Update below) stamps that prominently featured an oak tree, oak leaves, or acorns.
 As might be expected, Quercus robur is by far the most philatelic oak, chosen by many European countries.
 But there are some interesting rarities: kudos to Costa Rica for putting the rare Q. brenesii on a stamp; a few countries have highlighted their endemic species, or at least species that would be endemic or nearly so before they were synonymized; Germany issued two poignant post-war stamps in which oaks eloquently symbolize the hope of new beginnings; an oak cultivar has made it on to a stamp (issued by Belgium, of course); and surely the prize for rarity goes to Abkhasia, who put two oak fossils on their stamps.
-Interesting to note that countries in oak diversity hotspots like Mexico, China, and South East Asia are surprisingly absent.
+Interesting to note that countries in oak diversity hot spots like Mexico, China, and South East Asia are surprisingly absent.

 If you know of any that I have missed, click here to let me know, or if you are an IOS member you can log in and post a comment below.